raharrison/ryanharrison.co.uk/_posts/2026/2026-01-19-remote-debugging-java-apps-intellij.md

 <!-- Image: Screenshot showing IntelliJ Remote JVM Debug configuration dialog -->
 ![IntelliJ Remote Debug Configuration](/images/2026/intellij-remote-debug-config.png)

-When the debugger attaches successfully, you'll see a message in the Debug console: "Connected to the target VM, address: ' hostname:5005', transport: 'socket'".
+When the debugger attaches successfully, you'll see a message in the Debug console: `"Connected to the target VM, address: ' hostname:5005', transport: 'socket'"`.

-## Important Considerations
+## Some Considerations

 ### Source Code Synchronization

 Remote debugging requires that your local source code matches the bytecode running remotely.
 If the versions don't match, you'll see incorrect line numbers, unexpected behavior, or the debugger won't stop at breakpoints.

-Make sure you:

-- Check out the exact commit/tag deployed to the remote environment
-- Rebuild your project locally if needed
-- Verify that no local changes exist that differ from the remote version

 ### Performance Impact